Create and edit reports

 - The Save panel as report dialog appears.

 3. (Optional) Provide a different Title and Description for the report than the title and description associated with the panel.

-- Splunk software adds the new report to the Reports listing page.
+4. Click Save.
+The Splunk platform adds the report to the Reports listing page.

 If you convert a dashboard panel to a report and then edit the report so it uses a different visualization or has different visualization formatting, your changes will not automatically be reflected in the affiliated panel.
 To sync up the dashboard panel with the updated report, follow these steps:

 1. Click Edit for the dashboard that contains the panel you'd like to update.